luca-tanto/binspect/README.md

 -a int
     number of bytes to be read starting from the target string (default 8) -B string
-    output format for the bytes that come before the target string: hex or char (default hex) -A string
+    output format for the bytes that come before the target string: hex or char or mixed (default hex) -A string
-    output format for the bytes that start from the target string: hex or char (default hex) -O string
+    output format for the bytes that start from the target string: hex or char or mixed (default hex) -O string
     output format for the offset of each occurrence: hex or decimal (default hex) -order string